Differential/docs/CLIENT-GUIDE.md

 and liability nightmare for our business (especially since you might not end up being a customer)

-How we can discuss your idea without an NDA
+How we can discuss your idea without an NDA:
 * Don't tell us anything that you consider "secret sauce" or don't feel comfortable sharing
 * That's it

 ### Decision to move forward

-After our discussion about your project and learning more about you, both you and us, will make the decision on whether or not we should move forward with an estimate.
+After our discussion about your project and learning more about you, we will make a decision on moving forward with an estimate together.

 ### Receiving an estimate

-Now that we have a good understanding of what you want to build, we will write a short (one to two page) document describing how we understand your product, feature set desired, and the proposed billing arrangement.
+Now that we have a good understanding of what you want to build, we will write a short (one to two page) document describing:

+* How we understand your product
+* Feature list
+* Required investment and invoicing terms

-Sometimes ideas are too vague or too large in scope to be defined by a project price in which case we have a couple options:
+Sometimes ideas are too vague or too large in scope for us to set project price.
+In this case, we have options:

 * We can (and often do) work in monthly employee units and work against a top priorities list
-* We can define a smaller feature set that can be defined by a project price and we will propose we start with that scope
+* We can choose a subset of the full feature list

 ### How much does software cost?

 How much does building a custom house cost?
-It greatly depends on what you want and how important the details are to the overall work (are you building a barn or a luxury mansion).
+It depends on what you want, and how refined the details are (are you building a barn or a luxury mansion).

-Our projects range from 5 page marketing sites to fully developed 3D infused responsive applications.
+Our projects range from five-page marketing sites to fully-developed 3D applications.
 So somewhere between $x,xxx and $xxx,xxx.
 Our sweet spot (entrepreneurs building out their first early version of their product) have budgets in the mid 5 figures.

 ### How long does it take?

-Most of our MVP applications take about 8 to 10 weeks to deliver functional, working software but is greatly dependent on the project and how many changes happen over the duration of the project.
+Most of our MVP applications take about 8 to 10 weeks to deliver functional, working software but is dependent on the project and how many changes happen over the duration of the project.

 ### What do I get?

 We will act as your software development partner.
 That means we will act like your product is our product.
 We will make arguments for some features we should have and for features that we should not build.
-We are building the functioning product and make sure that product is placed in an environment where it can grow and handle all the traffic it's supposed to handle.
+We are building the functioning product and make sure that we deploy the product in an environment where it can grow, and handle expected traffic.

-We use source control (github) so that all of your is saved and if mistakes are made, we can erase them quickly.
-While you are our partner, you will have access to our startup network (including investors, advisors, developers, and industry experts).
+We use source control (Github), which ensures that if we make coding errors, we can roll back easilty to working versions.
+While you are our partner, you will have access to our startup network
+(including investors, advisors, developers, and industry experts).

 ## (DEFINE) What happens after I say "yes" to Differential?